Benjamin-Aw-93/ssoc_autocoder/hydra-lightning-doc.md

 # Hydra-Lightning Document

 This documentation provides a basic overview of getting up to speed with incorporating hydra for the purposes of tracking various deep learning experiments with pytorch lightning.
 The documentation is adapted from a lightning-hydra template; Please refer to the git repository [lightning-hydra](https://github.com/ashleve/lightning-hydra-template) for a more comprehensive guide to the whole process of transforming your pytorch setup.

 For this documentation, the base assumption would be that there is an existing model written in pytorch.
-What follows generally would be:
+We list down certain steps that would occur during the process of converting to hydra-lightning:

 1. Installation of hydra and lightning: \
     `pip install hydra-core lightning`

 2. The reorganisation of project folder:
     Adapted from [lightning-hydra](https://github.com/ashleve/lightning-hydra-template), this is an example of how a folder directory should look like.
-The main difference from before would be the inclusion of the `configs` folder which serves to store the various hydra configuration files that would be used during the training/experiments.
+The main difference from before rewriting the project using the hydra-lightning template would be the inclusion of the `configs` folder, which serves to store the various hydra configuration files that would be used during trainings or experiments.
     ```
     ├── configs                   <- Hydra configs
     │   ├── callbacks                <- Callbacks configs